Cauda Equina Syndrome Sexual Dysfunction: An Expert View

 Peter

-Why Do People Lose Interest in Sex?
+Why People with Cauda Equina Syndrome Lose Interest in Sex

 How Talking Can Help